 Dealing with deviations and risk management

-Practical application of topics, principles and processes
+Practical application of topics, principles and processes using digital analysis and decision-making tools

-Changes are possible.
-The course content is updated regularly.
+Changes are possible, the course content is updated regularly.

 You will also gain a comprehensive understanding of the PRINCE2 methodology and learn all the important principles, topics and processes that you need to apply PRINCE2 in real projects.
 Through practical examples and a structured approach, you will learn how to apply PRINCE2 flexibly to different project situations.